Bioconductor/BBS/README.md

 so you wouldn't have to pay much attention to it.
 Often it does.

-But should still check up on it daily to make sure it is doing what is is supposed to do. (*You* in this context basically means Brian, or anyone else who is taking over this duty in his absence).
+But it should still be checked on daily to make sure it is doing what is is supposed to do.

-(People who are not FHCRC employees are exempt from care and feeding of the 3.1 builds which requires access to the internal FHCRC network.
-Dan/Hervé will do this for the time being and these builds will stop on 10/8/2015).

-For 3.2 and newer, for issues with any of the Mac build machines at FHCRC, you will need to pass those off to Dan or Hervé, who can log into those machines and see what is going on.
-Bear in mind, some clues may be available on the master builder.)
-Jim Hester also has access to these machines.

 Regarding causes for failed builds: There are a few things that keep cropping up and we hope to work on long term